MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 This settings currently has no effect on the attachable entities.

 ## Attach to 2D screen
 This toggle causes the attachable entity to become **screen-attached**.
-This means the entity's tranformation will match the camera transformation.
+This means the entity's transformation will match the camera transformation.
 The transformation can be offset by setting the 2D Screen Position, 2D Screen Rotation, and 2D Screen Scale.

 Attach to 2D screen can be toggled on for both `Sticky` and `Anchor` attachable types.